 If you got this error message while watching high-quality videos on YouTube, it is most likely that your WiFi cannot meet the video’s bandwidth requirement, hence the error.
 If the scenario is applicable, you can try lowering the playback quality of your video and see if the error is resolved.

 To lower playback quality, click on the gear icon (Settings) and then go to Quality.
 And then, choose a lower playback quality and see if the error is fixed.

 6] Switch your web browser

 You can try changing the web browser and see if YouTube works fine without throwing the “Something went wrong” error.
 If it fixes the error, well and good.
 If not, we got some other fixes to resolve the error.

 7] Change YouTube Region

-In case you are dealing with the error because of server issues in your region, you should be able to fix the error by changing your YouTube region.
-For that, load the YouTube page that was previously giving you the error and make sure you log in with your account.
-After that, click on your profile icon from the top-right corner and then go to the Location option.
-After that, select some other location than your current one and reload the YouTube page.
+If you are dealing with an error because of server issues in your region, you should be able to fix the error by changing your YouTube region.
+For that, load the YouTube page previously giving you the error and make sure you log in with your account.
+After that, click on your profile icon from the top-right corner and go to the Location option.
+After that, select some location other than your current one and reload the YouTube page.
 Hopefully, you won’t receive the same error message anymore.

 8] Disable Hardware Acceleration of the Browser

 One more thing you can try to fix the error is to disable hardware acceleration in your web browser. if you have enabled it, it might cause the error in hand.
 So, you can turn off this feature by going to the browser settings in your web browser.
-Then, restart your web browser and visit the YouTube page and check if the error is fixed.
+Then, restart your web browser, visit the YouTube page, and check if the error is fixed.